Meadow: Grassland degradations

 Where grassland degradation has occurred, significant alterations to the carbon dioxide efflux during the non-growing season may take place.
 Both climate change and overgrazing factor into the degradation.
 As exemplified by the alpine wetland meadow on the Qinghai-Tibetan Plateau, there is the potential of being a moderate source of CO2 and a carbon sink, due to high soil organic content and low decomposition.
 The more the dynamics have been quantified, however, the effects of degradation become more tangible.
 A strong connection between grassland degradation and soil carbon loss has been seen, pinpointing that carbon dioxide release is being stimulated by this event.
 This subsequently indicates a climate change mitigation potential by restoring degraded grassland.

 Cap-and-trade

-Being a market-based regulation of emissions, the cap-and-trade system can in some instances be found incorporating restoration projects for climate mitigation.
+Being a market-based regulation of emissions, the cap-and-trade system can sometimes incorporate restoration projects for climate mitigation.
 For example, the cap-and-trade program in California is looking at how meadow restorations can be incorporated into their system of reducing carbon emissions.
-The preliminary studies are, as depicted by Audubon, pointing at the potential of storing a substantially increased amount of soil carbon compared to degraded meadows, while boosting the local biodiversity.
+Audubon's preliminary studies point to the potential of storing a substantially increased amount of soil carbon compared to degraded meadows while boosting the local biodiversity.
 Most recently though, during the COVID-19 pandemic, difficulties with restoration are beginning to show: During the first years, areas under restoration are vulnerable to outside disruption, like meadow management put on hold when the ecosystem is most sensitive, for example to invasive species.